-- Under seven (7) years of age; or - Developmentally disabled regardless of age; or - The Member's health is compromised and general anesthesia is Medically Necessary, regardless of age.
+- Under the age of 20; or - Developmentally disabled regardless of age; or - The Member's health is compromised and general anesthesia is Medically Necessary, regardless of age.

 Important: If you decide to receive dental services that are not covered under this Booklet, an In-Network Provider who is a dentist may charge you his or her usual and customary rate for those services.
 Prior to providing you with dental services that are not a Covered Service, the dentist should provide a treatment plan that includes each anticipated service to be provided and the estimated cost of each service.